MandySpaan/InteractiveTV/README.md

 # Interactive TV

 This project simulates an interactive TV with a remote control.
 Users can turn the TV on and off, switch channels, and display information about the current channel.
+The aim of this project was an introduction to and some practice with JavaScript, as an assignment for the Bootcamp Full Stack Developer course by GeeksHubs.

 ## Stack